Procedure Guide ·Dental Cleaning ·2026

 Coverage Basics

-Routine dental cleanings are classified as preventive care and not covered by standard policies.
-However, if your dog develops periodontal disease or a tooth fracture requiring treatment, that's an illness/accident — and many policies cover it.
-Some wellness add-ons reimburse $100-$300 toward annual cleanings.
+Routine cleanings are preventive care - not covered by standard policies.
+But if your dog develops periodontal disease or tooth fracture, that's an illness - many policies cover it.
+Some wellness add-ons reimburse $100-$300 toward cleanings.

 Red flag · Waiting period